scriptPilot/app-framework/DEVELOPMENT.md

 ├── vendor                      # Vendor files
 ├── .babelrc                    # Babel configuration file
-├── .gitignore                  # List of ignored files for Git commits ├── DEVELOPMENT.md              # Development documentation
+├── .gitignore                  # List of ignored files for Git commits ├── config-scheme.json          # Scheme for any application configuration file ├── DEVELOPMENT.md              # Development documentation
 ├── DOCUMENTATION               # End user documentation
 ├── env.js                      # Object with environment variables
 ├── index.ejs                   # Template for the build index file
-├── LICENSE                     # App Framework license file ├── main.css                    # Common CSS file for bug-fixes and phone frame ├── package.json                # App Framework project information
+├── LICENSE                     # App Framework license file ├── package.json                # App Framework project information
 └── README.md                   # Features, Quick start, upcoming and completed milestones
 ```
-# Coding rules
+## Coding rules

-- Code files must start with a description of their purpose `/* Purpose: This at the very beginning ... */`
-- After the description, code must be set to strict mode with `use strict`
+Code must be checked on build automatically according [Standard JS rules](http://standardjs.com/).

+### Folder and file naming

+Lowercase and hyphen type, example: *folder/sub-folder/file-in-sub-folder.js*

+### File structure

+1. Notice about purpose: `/* Purpose: ... */`
+2. Strict mode: `'use strict'`
+3. Include components:
+   - ./env (alphabetically sorted)
+   - ./lib/... (alphabetically sorted)
+   - npm modules (alphabetically sorted
+4. Define steps (functions, mixins)
+5. Componse steps

+In files, there should be used allways absolute paths.

+### Comments

-- Code must be commented well with `// Next block action` before any logic block
+- Logic blocks are to comment before with `// Next block action`
-- Modules must be loaded in the order *./env, ./lib/.., <npm>*, then alphabetically by module
-- Use always absolute paths
-- Comment out for tests with `/* ... */`
+- For tests, code should be comment out with `/* ... */`
-- Comment thing to do with `// tbc`
-- Code must be checked automatically according [Standard JS rules](http://standardjs.com/) on build

 - Asynchronous functions should be preferred
 - Function results should be checked
 - On error alerts, a solution should be provided